translate/terminator/docs/tbx_conformance.rst

   -- TBX is an approved ISO standard
 * `Additional TBX resources <http://www.tbxconvert.gevterm.net/>`_

-You might also be interested in reading about `TBX-Basic
+Read more about `TBX-Basic
 <http://www.gala-global.org/oscarStandards/tbx/tbx-basic.html>`_ -- a simpler,
 reduced version of TBX with most of the useful features included.

-Also you might want to use `TBXChecker
+Use `TBXChecker
-<http://sourceforge.net/projects/tbxutil/>`_ in order to check that TBX files
+<http://sourceforge.net/projects/tbxutil/>`_ to check TBX file validity.
-are valid.
 Check the `TBXChecker explanation
 <http://www.tbxconvert.gevterm.net/tbx_checker_explanation.html>`_.

 .. _tbx_conformance#terminator_tbx_specification:

 Terminator TBX specification
 ++++++++++++++++++++++++++++

-The original Terminator TBX support is derived from the Galician Free Software Translation Group `Proxecto Trasno <http://www.trasno.net/>`_ needs on terminology for helping on its translation works.
+The original Terminator TBX support is derived from the Galician Free Software Translation Group `Proxecto Trasno <http://www.trasno.net/>`_.

 TBX stores the terminology data by grouping it in concepts.
-Within each concept the data is stored using a three leve structure:
+Within each concept, the data is stored using a three leve structure:

-* concept level,
+* concept level
-* language level and
+* language level
-* translation level (also called term level).
+* translation level (also called term level)

-In concept level only goes data data specific to the concept but that doesn't belong to any particular language.
-In language level it goes data that is specific to a given language but not tied to a particular term.
-Language level is under concept level.
-Finally in term level goes all data specific to a given term.
-This level is under language level.
+In concept level, data only belongs to the concept but not to any particular language.
+In language level, it data belongs to a given language but not to a particular term.
+In term level, data belongs to a given term.

-Below you can see a diagram that depicts the level structure and the data that goes in each level.
+Below, you can see a diagram that depicts the level structure and how data belongs to each level:

 .. image:: /_static/TBX_termEntry_structure.png

-Next you can see a list of the items and the tag chosen for representing each item, telling the level where the tag goes:
+Next, you can see a list of the items and the tag chosen for representing each item, telling the level where the tag belongs to:

-* **Glossary name:** the glossary name is the TBX file title, which is represented using the label ``<title>``.
-It goes on the file header.
+* **Glossary name:** the TBX file title is the glossary name, represented by the ``<title>`` label in the file header.

-* **Glossary description:** Terminator exports the glossary description inside a ``<p>`` tag enclosed in the ``<sourceDesc>`` tag.
-It goes on the file header.
+* **Glossary description:** Terminator exports the glossary description inside a ``<p>`` tag enclosed in the ``<sourceDesc>`` tag in the file header.

 * **Concept:** the ``<termEntry>`` tag from TBX standard represents a concept.
 The ``<termEntry>`` tag encloses the concept level.

   * **Concept identifier:** the ``<termEntry>`` tag has an attribute named ``"id"``.

     .. code-block:: xml

       <termEntry id="cid-11">

-    .. note:: When exporting Terminator uses the format ``"cid-NNNN"`` for concept ids where ``NNNN`` is replaced by an unique number. ``cid`` is short for *concept identifier*.
+    .. note:: During export, Terminator uses the format ``"cid-NNNN"`` for concept ids where ``NNNN`` is replaced by an unique number. ``cid`` is short for *concept identifier*.

-* **Concept subject field:** the TBX standard defines the ``<descrip>`` tag with ``"subjectField"`` value in its ``"type"`` attribute to represent the concept subject field.
+* **Concept subject field:** The TBX standard defines the ``<descrip>`` tag with ``"subjectField"`` value in its ``"type"`` attribute to represent the concept subject field.
 It goes in concept level.
 Example of how TBX says to do this: